yieng/FirstDrafter/README.md

 More details to come soon.

 ## Features:
-- When you run FirstDrafter on Mac Terminal and you use the arrow keys, you get strange outputs (a combination of the A, B, C, D keys and symbols), and that is enough to discourage you from looking back and editing your previous written work.
+- When you run FirstDrafter on Mac Terminal and you use the arrow keys, you get weird outputs (a combination of the A, B, C, D keys and symbols), and that is enough to discourage you from looking back and editing your previous written work.

 ## Known issues:
 - ### Please don't use double or triple asterisks because they will mess up your first draft.